-Is there any legislation mandating or allowing the establishment of a works council or workers' committee in the workplace?
+4 Is there any legislation mandating or allowing the establishment of employees' representatives in the workplace?

+Employee representation in Austria is done through the works council.
 The Labour Constitutional Act requires a mandatory works council for all businesses having at least five permanent employees over 18 years of age.
+The works council is not directly a trade union body.
 The establishment of the works council is the exclusive obligation of the employees; an employer only has the duty to tolerate, but not to actively participate in, the establishment of such council.
+If there are more than 50 employees, one of them can be an external trade union representative, who is not employed at the workplace, but in practice this is very rare.
 Austrian law does not provide for any sanctions or penalties if no works council is established by employees.